Hawks complete late rally to stun Spurs 121-120

-”It’s crazy, I hadn’t even been born yet,” Hawks rookie Cam Reddish said.

-Actually, six Hawks players hadn’t been born the last time Atlanta won in San Antonio, including Young and Huerter.

-Reddish finished with 22 points, and Huerter and John Collins added 18 points each for Atlanta.
+Hawks rookie Cam Reddish finished with 22 points.
+Huerter and John Collins added 18 points each for Atlanta, which has the league’s second-worst record at 10-32.

 LaMarcus Aldridge had 30 points and DeRozan added 24 for San Antonio, which lost for the third time in four games.